 This semester, officials at Northern Illinois University contacted students about posters that had been hung around campus by a known hate group.
 This month, a DeKalb man was arrested and charged with a hate crime after accusations that he assaulted a Muslim woman in a popular grocery store frequented by NIU students.
+In this week's Friday Forum, WNIJ's Dana Vollmer reports on efforts to better understand the student perspective as it relates to experiences with race, culture, and identity.

 NPR recently launched a series called, You, Me, And Them: Experiencing Discrimination in America.
 Those reports can be found here.